lbageant17/cambodia_biodiversity2/data/traits/traits_by_species_ReadMe.txt

 Sebastian's description of variables with _RDA_100g suffix "The %RDA met with 100g y a child under 5, estimated using nutrient content divided by RDA."

-NumRDA variable: "The number of RDAs met with 100g by a child under five (ranges from 1 to 6, the 1 being always protein)."
+NumRDA 100: The number of RDAs 100% met with 100g by a child under five.
+In theory this could range from 0 to 6, but in practice the Cambodia data do not contain any species that meet 0 RDAs or 6 RDAs at 100%.
+NumRDA 50: The number of RDAs 50% met with 100g by a child under five.
+This ranges from 1-6.